 Tour Guide Debbie's Puerto Rico Coquito Recipe

-Celebrate all year long with my personal recipe for coquito, Puerto Rico's favorite Christmas punch.
+Celebrate all year long with my personal recipe for coquito, Puerto Rico's favorite Christmas drink.

 Ingredients: